sinetris/iam-demo/README.md

 #### Test self-signed certificates

-The ansible scripts should have installed the self-signed root certificate inside the linux-desktop virtual machine.
+The ansible scripts should have installed the self-signed root certificate inside the linux-desktop instance.

-To test that the services are running and using the proper DNS and certificates, open a terminal in the `linux-desktop` VM and type:
+To test that the services are using the proper DNS and certificates, open a terminal in `linux-desktop` and type:

 ```sh
 ~/bin/check-vm-config.sh
 ```

+The result should be similar to the [OpenSSL Checks](./docs/screenshots.md#openssl-checks) screenshot.

-#### Complete Setup (required to run only once)
+#### Complete Setup

+> **Note:** required to run only once

 ##### Configure environment variables and shell completion